Field of Grace: Being a Sangha

 Author and yoga teacher, Tari Prinster, in her book, “Yoga for Cancer,” likens a sangha to “sharing a common field of grace.”
 Prinster points out that a sangha is a place where we find connection, support and acceptance.
 It needn’t be large; a sangha can consist of only two individuals.
 But there is a special energy of healing, acceptance, inquiry and belonging that comes from being in community.
-I recently saw a powerful example of this field of grace in our own community.
+I recently saw a powerful example of this field of grace in the yoga community which I serve.

 If you regularly follow the blog, you know that I recently wrote several posts on the topic of breast cancer.
 The information then became the basis for a series of themed yoga classes during the month of October.

 At the end of one such class, I invited students to share their comments or questions.
 A student spoke up and shared that she’d just been diagnosed with breast cancer.
 She asked if anyone in the group would be willing to share their experience with her.
 Specifically, she was looking for recommendations of doctors and medical facilities, but also for an understanding of what lay ahead of her.

 Without hesitation, several students volunteered.
 Before the day was over, they’d not only contacted her to share their experience, but also offered support and encouragement.
 It was a moment of great compassion and kindness.
 More significantly, it was an expression of the “field of grace” that is our small community of yoga practitioners.